-Damaged or stolen items are the responsibility of the user to report to the principal and technology department immediately.
-If there is a police report filed, a copy of the report must be made available to the Technology Coordinator.
-Various technologies can be tracked and the police report will be helpful in Tracking these devices.
-Any school-owned technology equipment in the hands of a school-employee becomes the liability of the school employee.
+It is the responsibility of the user to report damaged or stolen items to the principal and Technology Department immediately.
+If there is a police report filed, a copy of the report must be made available to the Technology Director.
+Various technologies can be tracked and the police report will be helpful in tracking these devices.
+Any school-owned technology equipment in the hands of a school employee becomes the liability of the school employee.
 The employee accepts all responsibility for replacement costs due to theft, loss or damage.
 The employee will be liable for payment of all replacements or repairs.
 Repair costs will be deducted from the employee's check or the employee can pay all of the costs at one time.
 Failure to report stolen, lost or damaged equipment will result in the cost of the equipment being deducted from the employee's paycheck.